Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/reTerminal-DM/SCADA/reTerminal-DM_intro_FUXA.md

 <center><img width={1000} src="https://files.seeedstudio.com/wiki/reTerminalDM/FUXA/demo-fuxa.gif" /></center>

-We extend our sincere gratitude to the **frangoteam** for their invaluable support and guidance throughout the creation of this wiki.
+We extend our sincere gratitude to the **frangoteam** for their support and guidance throughout the creation of this wiki.
 For more details on the FUXA project, please refer to the resources tab below.

 ## Resources